typedb/typedb/docs/pages/documentation/2-building-a-schema/hierarchical-schema.md

 ## Where Next?

-We will continue to explore the development of an schema in the next section on defining a [rule-driven schema](./rule-driven-schema.html).
+We will continue to explore the development of a schema in the next section on defining a [rule-driven schema](./rule-driven-schema.html).

 You can find the complete schema for our genealogy knowledge base project, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph).